 Live Feeders Chameleon Geckos will readily feed on live insects from hatchling to juvenile.
 Offer a small prey item such as fruit flies.
-As they mature to adult you may want to offer feeder roaches and crickets as available food items.
+As they mature, an adult may be offered cockroach nymphs (dubia) and crickets of appropriate size.

 Dust all live feeders with a Vitamin and Mineral supplement mixed with Calcium that has D3.
 D3 is required for nocturnal species that do not utilize UVA/UVB lighting to properly digest and utilize Calcium.
 Without D3, any reptile will suffer and eventually die from Metabolic Bone Disease.
 We use and recommend CalciumPlus by Repashy Superfoods and ReptiCalcium by ZooMed.

-For Chameleon Geckos choose a feeders by size in length.
+For Chameleon-Geckos choose an insect by size in length.
 The size should not be much greater than the length between the eyes and very robust.
 Coat the feeder using Calcium with Vitamin D3 by placing the feeder in a plastic bag with the powder and shaking until the feeder is coated in the supplement.

 Handling & Taming

-Sexing Chameleon Geckos can be performed dimorphically.
+Sexing Chameleon Geckos can be performed visually.
 The male will have an enlarged hemipenal bulge while females will not.

 - Provide a cool down for females to recover from the previous breeding season.

-- Check for eggs monthly.
+- Check for eggs regularly.
 Notate the females production.
-Some females will produce on a regular basis while others may go months withouth laying.
+Some females will produce on a regular basis while others may go months without laying eggs.

 Incubation We only recommend calcined clay (SuperHatch) as an incubation medium.
 Temperatures should be regulated between 72 °F and 78 °F.